oVirt/ovirt-site/source/documentation/doc-Technical_Notes/README.md

 1. If you have not done so already, install the [doc2ascii tool](https://source.redhat.com/groups/public/rhci-documentation-program-management/rhci_documentation_program_management_wiki/installing_and_using_the_asciidoc_converter_doc2ascii) on your system.

 1. Determine whether you have "Create Live ID" privileges in the Errata Tool": Open the erratum you are reviewing, select the *Summary* tab, and look for *More* > *Assign Live ID* menu option.
 If that option is missing, open [Errata Tool - Add New Role](https://redhat.service-now.com/help?id=sc_cat_item&sys_id=be86366113356600196f7e276144b056) and request the "Live ID Creator" role.
-For details, see [Requesting Access and Roles for a Person](https://errata.devel.redhat.com/user-guide/intro-introduction.html#intro-requesting-access-and-roles-for-a-person).
 This process can take several days.

 1. In the Errata Tool, on the *Summary* tab, click *More* > *Assign Live ID*.
 This action assigns a new ID to the erratum that it would otherwise get only upon being published.